"> Diversity / Multicultural – Prince of Peace

 will be open on the following dates in

-You may call the Parish Office of Prince of Peace Parish at
+Please contact the office of Prince of Peace Parish at

 717-985-1330 with any questions.